Humanitec-DemoOrg/mvp-workshop/day2.md

 - Golden path DEV-1: I want to deploy my Workload
 - Golden path DEV-2: I want to see the status of the Deployment of my Workload
-- Golden path DEV-3: I want to see which resources I can use for my Workload
+- Golden path DEV-3: I want to see which supported resources I can use for my Workload
 - Golden path DEV-4: I want to expose my Workload via a DNS

 Go [there](day2-dev.md).